Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

 </p>

    <div style="margin-left: 20px;">
-Utilization of a multi-organ transfer learning approach using U-Net architecture tailored for binary semantic segmentation for distinguishing between nucleus and non-nucleus regions in stained tissue images.
-[Read More](/projects/Image-Segmentation)
+Utilization of a multi-organ transfer learning approach using U-Net architecture tailored for binary semantic segmentation for distinguishing between nucleus and non-nucleus regions in stained tissue images. <a href="/projects/Image-Segmentation">Read More</a>
   </div>

 #### 5. **[Multi-Faceted Image Restoration and Enhancement](/projects/Image-Restoration)**